bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 A point doubling (DBL) takes an R4 point and produces an R1 point.
 For addition, we first define ADD_core that takes an R2 and R3 point and produces an R1 point.
-This can be used to implement an opperation ADD which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
+This can be used to implement an operation ADD which takes an R1 and R2 point as inputs, converts the R1 point to R3, and then executes ADD_core.
 Exposing these operations and the multiple representations helps save time by avoiding redundant computations.

 Below, we list the explicit formulas for the required point operations.
-These formulas were adapted from {{Twisted}} and {{TwistedRevisited}}.
+These formulas were adapted from {{Twisted}} and
+{{TwistedRevisited}}.

 Doubling is computed as follows: